Edward L. Beck

 Edward L. Beck, C.P. is an author, journalist, and Catholic priest of the Passionist congregation.

+Career

-He is an on-air contributor for CNN on issues of faith, religion and ethics, and has written three books.
+Father Edward Beck is an on-air contributor and media commentator for CNN (2014-2023) on issues of faith, religion and ethics, and has written three books.
+He is also located part time at Manhattan University with the Campus Ministry.

+Beck attended Xaverian High School, Brooklyn, and started his college studies at Brooklyn College prior to transferring to Assumption College/Holy Cross College (MA) where he received a BA in Religious Studies and a minor in Philosophy.
+He has a Master's in Christian Spirituality and a Certification as a Spiritual Director from Creighton University, Omaha, Nebraska.
+Father Beck served as the Parochial Vicar of Union City, NJ; the Formation Director of the Passionists, Philadelphia; a preacher of Parish Retreats; and the Executive Producer of The Sunday Mass for television.

 Prior to working at CNN, he was a media contributor for ABC News, CBS News, Fox News, HLN and MSNBC.
 He co-hosted Focus on Faith with Chris Cuomo for ABC News from 2009 to 2014.
 Beck also leads retreats and workshops on spirituality.
-He lives in New York City.
+He is located in New York.